Dr Simon Graham

 Current Research

-His current research focuses on solid-state processing of metal powders, mainly aluminium and titanium alloys, using technologies such as FAST and Conform.
-This focuses on using powders which are oversize for Laser Powder Bed Fusion (LPBF), an Additive Manufacturing (AM) technique.
+Dr Graham's research focused on solid-state processing of metal powders, mainly aluminium and titanium alloys, using technologies such as FAST and Conform, using oversized powders for Laser Powder Bed Fusion (LPBF), an Additive Manufacturing (AM) technique.

 MAPP QRM poster Simon Graham.pdf